-Water containers are installed inside of the coach under the bed, dinette or sofa.
-On some models these containers are installed under the coach between frame members and protected with a cover.
+Water containers are installed under the coach between frame members and protected with a cover.

 Each storage tank has an over flow line.
 DO NOT install a shut-off valve at lower end of line.
 If unit had a shut-off valve, and the valve is closed when filling the tank, the tank would split open.